Listening to the Streets in Order to Make Them More Livable: Part III in a Series

 Adults may also have a difficult time going about their business in areas with contested streets.
 They may feel relatively safe on streets they know well and where they feel known by the community, but be reluctant to walk or ride a bike along streets they are unfamiliar with.
 More recent immigrants can feel overwhelmed trying to negotiate complex neighborhood dynamics.
 This means that, instead of spending time in the areas where they live, they may do their shopping and socializing in other parts of town.
 Or, if they have access to a car, they will use that to drive a few blocks to run errands rather than exposing themselves to the risk of being targeted on their own streets.

+Certainly, getting a clear picture of what is happening in a neighborhood is not easy.
 Youth that are victims of crime tend not to report it.
 They are often loathe to tell their parents for fear of having their movement even more restricted.
 And (to the best of my knowledge), even when crimes are reported, the data is not kept in a way that makes it easy to track incidents where youth are the victims of assault or theft.
-In areas heavily controlled by gangs and/or where the community has a poor relationship with the LAPD, reporting is similarly unlikely to happen unless the circumstances were extreme.
-In such cases where crimes are reported, the lack of residents’ trust in the LAPD may mean that the information provided about the crime offers little insight as to what actually happened or who was involved.
+In areas heavily controlled by gangs and where the community has a poor relationship with the LAPD, reporting is similarly unlikely to happen unless the circumstances were extreme.